TheAlgoslingers/ddos/README.md

 # ddos
-Safeguard your website from DDoS attack while running your website smoothly
+Protect Your Website from DDoS Attacks

 ## Installation
 ```